Substra/substra/docs/local_install_skaffold.md

 > Note: If you are using Mac, this part will be handled by Docker Desktop for you; you can directly head to the Helm section.
 Still, you can use Minikube on Mac and select it in your Docker Desktop application.

-Please enable the ingress minikube module: `minikube addons enables ingress`.
+Please enable the ingress minikube module: `minikube addons enable ingress`.
 You might need to edit `skaffold.yaml` files and set `nginx-ingress.enabled` to `false`.

 TODO: check the skaffold yaml edit